jando79/mr-robogers-neighborhood/README.md

 ## Description

 Mr. Roboger responds to numbers containing "1", "2", and "3".
-His response is determined by what you answer.
+His response is determined by the number entered into the text field.
+Try more than once, and his answers will change.

 ## Setup/Installation Requirements